-Special Bibingka Recipe is a delicacy prepared during Christmas season but is now sold and has become mainstream due to the popular stall called bibingkinitan who started the business in 2006.
+Special Bibingka Recipe is a delicacy prepared during Christmas season but is now sold and has become mainstream.

-Traditional way is cooked in a coal and the top is usually burnt and dusty due to the banana leaf, the temperature is difficult to control but that’s the challenge in making it, Our skillfull grand parent knew how to regulate the coal to properly cook it, I could imagine our ancestors cooking it to make ends meet.
+Traditional way is cooked in a coal and the top is usually burnt and dusty due to the banana leaf.
+The temperature is difficult to control but that's the challenge in making it.
+Our skillful grand parent knew how to regulate the coal to properly cook it, I could imagine our ancestors cooking it to make ends meet.

-Bibingka is usually sold right beside the Church for the vendors to capture devotees of dawn mass which is common and very popular in the Philippines, I remember buying this beside the road and the vendor was mixing it from a bucket cooked together with puto bombong.
+Bibingka is usually sold beside the Church for the vendors to capture devotees of dawn mass which is very common in the Philippines.
+I remember buying this beside the road and the vendor was mixing it from a bucket cooked together with puto bombong.